Chiron: Mythology & Symbolism, The Roof & Return, and Healing

 • Detriment: “Pluto in detriment, with general support, a savageness in eliminating the old order that may permanently scar the new.
 An insensitivity in rejection and rejecting.”

-The natal Design Chiron represents the “work” that he is here to do in order to heal that wound, and it wouldn’t be a stretch to see that Robert built a very successful career with his expression of “Popular Discontent”.
-The Cure were never ones to follow old forms but instead rejected the fate that they were seemingly given to remain as outsiders in the English town of Crawley which Lol Tolhurst, original member, drummer, and keyboardist described in his book “Cured: A Tale of Two Imaginary Boys” as the “bland, dreary, greyness of the suburban swamp”.
-From very early on, Robert and the band established their own principles behind the synthesis of early influences and musical styles to create their own distinctive sound and unique popular appeal.
+The natal Design Chiron represents the “work” that he is here to do to heal that wound, and it wouldn’t be a stretch to see that Robert built a very successful career with his expression of “Popular Discontent”.
+The Cure were never ones to follow old forms.
+Instead, they rejected the fate that they were seemingly given to remain as outsiders in the English town of Crawley, which Lol Tolhurst, original member, drummer, and keyboardist, described in his book “Cured: A Tale of Two Imaginary Boys” as the “bland, dreary, greyness of the suburban swamp”.
+From very early on, Robert and the band established their own principles for synthesizing early influences and musical styles to create a distinctive sound and unique popular appeal.

 The “resolution” of this “work” to heal the wound is shown by the placement of his Design Chiron in the Cycle Chart in Gate 49 Line 4 “Platform”: